Märchen Maze: Development and release

 Märchen Maze was published by Namco in Japan for arcades in July 1988 — development itself was handled by N.H.
 System, a very short-lived subsidiary of Namco.
 It was the first Japanese video game adaptation of Alice in Wonderland, predating games such as TwinBee Yahho! and Fushigi no Yume no Alice.
 The word "märchen" is the German word for fairy tale.
 Character design was done by Katsuhiko Nishijima, who directed several well-regarded anime series such as Outlanders, Vampire Hunter D and Agent Aika.
 It is Namco's second video game to have a female protagonist, following Wonder Momo (1987).
 An English version of the game, titled Alice in Wonderland, is also known to exist.
 A version for the PC Engine was released in 1990, which replaced the isometric angle with an overhead view due to hardware restraints — character design for this port was done by Gundam artist Kouichi Tokita.
-A 1991 Sharp X68000 conversion was done by SPS, which is near-identical to the original.
+A 1991 X68000 conversion was done by SPS, which is near-identical to the original.
 A digital download of the game was released for the Japanese Wii Virtual Console in 2009.
-Märchen Maze was also re-released for the Nintendo Switch and PlayStation 4 on the Arcade Archives lineup of digital-download arcade titles.
+Hamster Corporation re-released the game as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in February 2025.